arunoda/fastai-shell/README.md

 In the same time, you could enjoy a set of feature you won't find on other solutions.
 Those includes:

-* Create a GPU instance with Tesla K80 for just $0.18/hour
+* Create a GPU instance with Tesla K80 for just **$0.18/hour**
-* An instance with the high-end GPU Tesla v100 only cost you $0.83/hour
+* An instance with the high-end GPU Tesla v100 only cost you **$0.83/hour**
-* Create a node with No GPU for just $0.02/hour
+* Create a node with No GPU for just **$0.02/hour**
-* Switch between different GPUs based on requirement and cost
+* Switch between different GPUs based on your requirement and cost
 * Install new tools and save data (won't get deleted when switching)
 * No need to install anything locally, you just need a web browser
-* Fully automated process, no SSH or complex comands required
+* Fully automated process, no SSH or complex commands required
 * Switch your instance between different availability zones

 ## Installation

-Create an account on Google Cloud Platfrom.
+Create an account on Google Cloud Platfrom.<br/>
 (You'll get $300 credits for new signups.)

 Go to your project and open the Google Cloud shell as shown below:

 ![Google Cloud Shell](https://user-images.githubusercontent.com/50838/47280304-53882280-d5f3-11e8-92d0-c0625b728967.png)

-Then run the following commands:
+Then run following commands:

 ```
 curl -L https://git.io/fpeMb | bash